Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Examples

-Due to the presence of a pair of two-level atoms, the matrix representation of the tilted generator $L_z$ is a $16\times16$ matrix.
+Owing to the presence of a pair of two-level atoms, the matrix representation of the tilted generator $L_z$ is a $16\times16$ matrix.
 First, we focus on a current-like counting variable with weights $w_{|1\rangle\langle 2|_{i}}=1$ and $w_{|2\rangle\langle 1|_{i}}=-1$, for $i=1,2$, respectively.
-Substituting these weights into the equation of poles, Eq.~(\ref{equationofpolestiltedquantummasterequation}), we obtain a $10$-th polynomial in the variable $z$, which is also a $16$-th polynomial in the variable $\nu$.
-To find the roots of this equation with respect to $z$, a numerical algorithm is required.
-In Fig.~(\ref{fig2})(a), for a specific set of physical parameters, we plot all $\lambda(\nu)$, $\it i.e.$, the logarithms of the positive real roots $z(\nu)$, where $\nu$ is considered as a free parameter.
+Substituting these weights into the equation of poles, Eq.~(\ref{equationofpolestiltedquantummasterequation}), we obtain a tenth-degree polynomial in the variable $z$, which is also a sixteenth-degree polynomial in the variable $\nu$.
+To find the roots of this equation with respect to $z$, a numerical algorithm is needed.
+In Fig.~(\ref{fig3})(a), with a specific set of physical parameters, we plot all $\lambda(\nu)$, $\it i.e.$, the logarithms of the positive real roots $z(\nu)$, where $\nu$ is considered a free parameter.
 According to the first and third results in Sec.~(\ref{section4}), we can easily identify the boundary of the region of convergence.
 Consequently, the SCGFs $\Psi_{\pm}(\nu)$ in the FPT statistics are equal to $\lambda(\nu)$ on the boundary curve.
-To independently verify these data, we perform a simulation using the wave function cloning algorithm; see the asterisk symbols in Fig.~(\ref{fig2})(a).
-We observe that the data obtained by the two methods agree with each other.
-In addition, the fluctuation theorem~(\ref{fluctuationtheorem}) is numerically verified to hold in this scenario (data not shown).
-Next, we consider the simple counting variable with weights $w_{|1\rangle\langle 2|_{i}}=1$ and $w_{|2\rangle\langle 1|_{i}}=0$, for $i=1,2$, respectively.
-In this case, the equation of poles is a $5$-th polynomial in the variable $z$.
-We perform a similar analysis and present the data in Fig.~(\ref{fig2})(b).
+To independently confirm these data, we perform a simulation using the wave function cloning algorithm; see the solid triangle symbols and asterisk symbols in Fig.~(\ref{fig3})(a)~\footnote{ The data are not publicly available.
+The data are available from the authors upon reasonable request.}.
+We observe that the data obtained by the two methods are in agreement.
+In addition, the fluctuation theorem~(\ref{fluctuationtheorem}) is numerically validated to hold in this scenario.
+Second, we consider the simple counting variable with weights $w_{|1\rangle\langle 2|_{i}}=1$ and $w_{|2\rangle\langle 1|_{i}}=0$, for $i=1,2$, respectively.
+In this case, the equation of poles is a fifth-degreee polynomial in the variable $z$.
+We perform a similar analysis and present the data in Fig.~(\ref{fig3})(b).
 We notice that the boundary of the region of convergence for the simple counting variable extends in the $\lambda$-direction.
-This is quiet different from the arch-shaped boundary in the case of the current-like counting variable.
-Furthermore, the SCGF computed either by taking the logarithm of the $z(\nu)$-value on the boundary of the region of the convergence or using Eq.~(\ref{SCGFdefinitionFPTtype1}) is in good agreement with the data obtained from the simulation method.
+This is quite different from the arch-shaped boundary in the case of the current-like counting variable.
+Furthermore, the SCGF computed either by taking the logarithm of the $z(\nu)$-value on the boundary of the region of convergence or using Eq.~(\ref{SCGFdefinitionFPTtype1}) is in agreement with the data obtained from the simulation method.